alleyinteractive/sasslint-webpack-plugin/README.md

 You can use the `quiet` option to hide files which only have warnings.
 `quiet` will not hide errors, nor will it hide warnings on files with errors.

+### Extract Text Plugin

+You will can duplicate output of errors and warnings if you use the extract-text-webpack-plugin, add it to the `ignorePlugins` config option to prevent that.

 ### NoErrorsPlugin